Interstate 10 in California: Express lanes

-Plans are to extend the HOT lanes from I-605 to Ford Street in Redlands.
+There are longer-term plans to have a 64 mi continuous HOT lanes network between Alameda Street in Downtown Los Angeles and Ford Street in Redlands.
 This expansion is planned in four phases.
-As of 2024, the proposed segment in Los Angeles County between I-605 and the San Bernardino County line is under environmental review, the segment in San Bernardino County between the county line and Etiwanda Avenue at the Ontario–Fontana city limit is scheduled to be completed in 2023, the section to Pepper Avenue in Colton is planned to break ground in 2024, and the segment to Ford Street in Redlands is still in the planning stage.
+As of 2024, the proposed segment in Los Angeles County to convert the new HOV lanes to HOT lanes and bridge the gap between I-605 and Monte Vista Avenue is under environmental review, the section from Etiwanda Avenue to Pepper Avenue in Colton is planned to break ground in 2025, and the segment from Pepper Avenue to Ford Street in Redlands is still in the planning stage.

 History

 What is now I-10 east of Los Angeles was generally part of the Atlantic and Pacific Highway, one of many transcontinental national auto trails.
-By 1926, when the United States Numbered Highways were assigned, the road across the desert east of Indio was unimproved, while the road from Indio west to San Bernardino (as well as various roads west to Los Angeles) was paved.
+By 1926, when the US Numbered Highways were assigned, the road across the desert east of Indio was unimproved, while the road from Indio west to San Bernardino (as well as various roads west to Los Angeles) was paved.
 In late 1926, US 99 was designated along the section of road from San Bernardino to Indio, where it turned south along present SR 86 on the west side of the Salton Sea.
 West of San Bernardino, US 99 ran to Los Angeles, concurrent with US 66 (via Pasadena) before turning north; this route to Los Angeles is north of the later alignment of I-10.
-The piece of this between San Bernardino and Indio was defined in 1915 as Legislative Route 26.
+The piece of this between San Bernardino and Indio was defined in 1915 as Legislative Route 26 (LR 26).
 (It continued south from Indio via El Centro to Heber.
 A 1931 extension took it south to Calexico on present SR 111.)

-The route from Indio via Mecca to the Arizona state line near Blythe was defined in 1919 as pre-1964 Legislative Route 64.
+The route from Indio via Mecca to the Arizona state line near Blythe was defined in 1919 as pre-1964 LR 64.
 (Later extensions took LR 64 west along present SR 74; a 1931 cutoff bypassed Mecca to the north.)
 LR 26 was extended west from San Bernardino to Los Angeles in 1931, running along an alignment south of the existing US 66/US 99.
-Neither of these was a signed route until around 1932, when US 60 was extended west from Arizona to Los Angeles, running along LR 64 to Indio, LR 26 (with US 99) to Beaumont, pre-1964 Legislative Route 19 to Pomona, and LR 26 to Los Angeles.
+Neither of these was a signed route until around 1932, when US 60 was extended west from Arizona to Los Angeles, running along LR 64 to Indio, LR 26 (with US 99) to Beaumont, pre-1964 LR 19 to Pomona, and LR 26 to Los Angeles.
 (The original alignment of LR 26 ran roughly where SR 60 now is west of Pomona, but an alignment close to present I-10 opened around 1934).